vhxs/nvidia-gpus/README.md

 - *CUDA* is Nvidia's proprietary API to execute code on their GPUs.
 - *kernels* are CUDA programs that run on Nvidia GPUs.
 - CPUs are *hosts*, GPUs are *devices*.
 - Blocks contain threads.
+Threads in a block can have 1d, 2d, or 3d indexes.
 - Grids contain blocks.
+Blocks in a grid can have 1d, 2d, or 3d indexes.
 - Streaming multiprocessors (SM) are made up of cores.
 - Warps always have 32 threads.
 A block is executed as several warps.
 - The GPU is responsible for allocating thread blocks to SMs.